apollographql/apollo-server/docs/source/index.md

 <h2 id="tutorial">GraphQL server tutorial</h2>

-If you're just getting started writing GraphQL servers, check out our recently updated tutorial: [How To Build a GraphQL Server to talk to SQL, MongoDB, and REST](https://dev-blog.apollodata.com/tutorial-building-a-graphql-server-cddaa023c035)
+If you're just getting started writing GraphQL servers, check out our recently updated tutorial which walks you through building a server from start to finish: [How To Build a GraphQL Server to talk to SQL, MongoDB, and REST](https://dev-blog.apollodata.com/tutorial-building-a-graphql-server-cddaa023c035)

 <h2 id="selecting-package">Selecting the right package</h2>